adobe-dmeservices/bridge-photo-gallery/README.md

 1. Open Adobe Bridge
 2. Navigate to the folder containing your images
 3. Select one or more image files (Ctrl/Cmd + Click for multiple)
-4. Ensure the images are in supported formats (JPG, PNG, GIF, BMP, TIFF)
+4. Ensure the images are in supported formats (JPG, JPEG, PNG, GIF, BMP, TIFF, TIF, PSD, PDF)

 ### Step 2: Run the Script
 1. In Bridge, go to **Tools > Export Photo Gallery**